Skip to main content

 For more information on the definitions of records accessed, ingested, and resolved, see the "Metrics Definition" section below.

-• Usage: The additional actions performed against the data.
-For example, if you query against 100,000,000 rows in Clean Room, your data usage increases by 100,000,000 records.
+• Usage: The additional actions performed against the data, expressed as "units".
+For example, if you query against 100,000,000 rows in Clean Room, this would be considered as 100,000,000 units of data usage.

 The table below shows the services that can be included in your usage report and the corresponding unit of measurement.